-There's a great energy stirring in the education industry.
+There's a great energy stirring in the education industry, and 2022 is already predicted to be an exciting year for moving the needle.
 With advancements in education software and new opportunities to improve within every size and budget, this can be the year you get full control of your operations and embark on a path that leads your institution and students to reach their fullest potential.

 Aim high this year, but do it smartly, with robust, data-centric work systems customized to your needs so you don't waste a dollar or an opportunity to achieve more.
-We at Dude Solutions look forward to seeing the progress educational institutions make across these five areas this year, and we're honored to be an ally in helping schools work smarter and reach new levels of success.
+We at Brightly look forward to seeing the progress educational institutions make across these five areas this year, and we're honored to be an ally in helping schools work smarter and reach new levels of success in 2018.